Pages

 Anyhow, looked at broadly the issues around food, sustainability, environmental concerns, and how do we get more people securely into this craft of producing good food, to feed people sufficiently and well haven't really changed.

 The motivation to do this kind of work is unlikely to be entirely money driven.
 But boring old bills must be paid, living costs covered.
-Even nice times had outside of farming, dare we suggest??
+Even nice times had, outside of the farming life, dare we suggest??

-I've been asked to be part of a panel discussion later this year on 'How do you keep going??"
+I've been asked to be part of a panel discussion later this year t the Organic growers Gathering on 'How do you keep going??"

-When the first flush of adrenalin that comes with setting up or taking on a business and somehow making it work has passed.
+When the first flush of adrenaline, the one that comes with setting up or taking on a business and somehow making it work has passed.

 You're a little bit established, you may have had to go through some (or as in our case a lot) of planning battles to physically establish what you need to allow your productive enterprise endure.